Forms of violence

 It's good to remember that in any relationship, there are disagreements and disputes every now and again, but they should not make you feel fearful.

-Giving the phenomenon names has helped recognise the problem and encouraged experiencers to talk about it, report it and get help.
+Giving the phenomenon a name has helped people recognize the problem and encouraged those experiencing it to talk about it, report it, and seek help.

 Abuse comes in multiple forms